Have you ever wondered or asked your teacher- why not practice just asana? Why do we practice pranayama along with asana?

 In conclusion, practicing asanas alone, without focusing on the breath is equivalent to doing any form of physical activity such as gymnasium.
 It does not serve any of the key purposes of a safe practice, a calm mind or a spiritual journey.
 And it is definitely not wrong to say that a wholesome practice is the one which includes asana and pranayama.

-So remember to add pranayama to your practice from today!
+So remember to add the practice of pranayama to your routine starting today!
 The better you breathe, the stable you are, and calmer the mind is.